KDE Plasma

 The first stable version of Plasma 5 was released in 2014.
 KDE Plasma 5 uses Qt 5, Frameworks 5 and the QtOpenGL graphics stack as a foundation.
 The Plasma Mobile interface for smartphones also uses Qt, Frameworks 5 and Plasma Shell technologies.

-KDE v5.5 is released with support for OpenGL ES in KWin, and progress towards supporting Wayland.
+KDE v5.5 was released with support for OpenGL ES in KWin, and progress towards supporting Wayland.
 The KDE Neon operating system, based on Ubuntu, was released in 2016.
 In 2017, KDE announced the KDE Slimbook laptops, with KDE Neon installed natively.
 Now, KDE is working with Purism to deliver the Librem 5 smartphone, using KDE Plasma Mobile technology.

 Source: https://timeline.kde.org/